unixwzrd/unixwzrd.github.io/html/projects/TorchDevice/_posts/2025-03-10-new-0-0-05-TorchDEvice-release.md

 ---
+image: /assets/images/default-og-image.png
 title: "Announcing TorchDevice 0.0.5 Beta – Transparent Hardware Redirection for PyTorch"
 date: "2025-03-05"
 category: TorchDevice
 tags: [introduction, overview]
 published: true
+excerpt: "We’re pleased to announce the release of **TorchDevice 0.0.5 Beta**, a significant milestone in simplifying hardware compatibility for PyTorch applications.
+This release introduces robust enhancements, thorough testing, and a powerful new **CPU override feature** to ensure seamless integration across CUDA and Apple Silicon (Metal) hardware."
 ---

 We’re pleased to announce the release of **TorchDevice 0.0.5 Beta**, a significant milestone in simplifying hardware compatibility for PyTorch applications.
 This release introduces robust enhancements, thorough testing, and a powerful new **CPU override feature** to ensure seamless integration across CUDA and Apple Silicon (Metal) hardware.